cis-projects/swen90007_course_notes/workshops/workshop_3.md

 docker compose up -d
 ```

 You should now notice that two containers are now running, one for the PostgreSQL database and another for pgAdmin.
-Open a browser and navigate to `http://localhost:8080` to access pgAdmin, login by providing `admin@pgadmin.com` and `password` as username and password respectively.
-After setting up a new Server definition in pgAdmin you should be able to administrate the PostgreSQL database via the pgAdmin UI.
+Open a browser and navigate to `http://localhost:8081` to access pgAdmin, login by providing `admin@pgadmin.com` and `password` as username and password respectively.
+After setting up a new server definition in pgAdmin you should be able to administrate the PostgreSQL database via the pgAdmin UI (when setting up the server definition, remember that you will need to use the Docker DNS to refer to the PostgreSQL database container, when using Docker Compose a containers hostname is, by default, set to the name of the service - i.e. `postgres`).

 ## Tomcat

-[Tomcat](https://tomcat.apache.org/) is a Java web server and Servlet container, which simply means that Tomcat is able to both receive HTTP requests and run Java applications in response to such requests.
-Tomcat simplifies the task of developing Java applications for the web by handling much of the complicated HTTP stuff for us, marshalling the request by parsing the path, parameters, head and body etc, and forwarding this on to our Java code, and finally constructing a valid HTTP response from data returned by our Java implementation.
+[Tomcat](https://tomcat.apache.org/) is a Java web server and servlet container, which simply means that Tomcat is able to both receive HTTP requests and run Java applications in response to such requests.
+Tomcat simplifies the task of developing Java applications for the web by doing much of the complicated HTTP handling for us, marshalling the request by parsing the path, parameters, head and body etc, forwarding this on to our Java code, and finally constructing a valid HTTP response from data returned by our Java implementation.

 ## Jakarta Servlets (formerly Java Servlets)